INRIA/scikit-learn-mooc/_sources/evaluation/evaluation_wrap_up_quiz.md

 a non-linear feature transformation.
 We will build, train and evaluate such a model as part of this exercise.
 Thus, you need to:

-- create a new data matrix containing the cube of the speed, the speed, the speed multiplied by the sine of the angle of the slope, and the speed multiplied by the acceleration.
+- create a new data matrix `data_linear_model` containing the cube of the speed, the speed, the speed multiplied by the sine of the angle of the slope, and the speed multiplied by the acceleration.
 To compute the angle of the slope, you need to take the arc tangent of the slope (`alpha = np.arctan(slope)`).
 In addition, we can limit ourself to positive acceleration only by clipping to 0 the negative acceleration values (they would correspond to some power created by the braking that we are not modeling here).
 - using the new data matrix, create a linear predictive model based on a [`sklearn.preprocessing.StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) and a